 In This Article

-In addition to boosting metabolism as a whole, McKinney says that strength training can also support healthy blood sugar control.
-“The large muscle group contractions can lower glucose in the bloodstream,” she explains, noting that those who strength train regularly generally have a better tolerance for carbohydrates.
+In addition to boosting metabolism as a whole, and helping you maintain a healthy weight, Samantha McKinney, a registered dietitian and certified personal trainer at Life Time, says that strength training can also support proper blood sugar control.
+“The large muscle group contractions can lower glucose in the bloodstream,” she explains, noting that those who strength train regularly tend to have a better tolerance for carbohydrates.

-And let’s not forget, since exercise increases the production of endorphins and endorphins increase happiness, strength training can also lift your mood and improve confidence.
+In addition to the numerous physical health benefits, weight training has psychological benefits as well.
+Since exercise increases the production of endorphins and endorphins elevate your mood, strength training can help you feel happier, less stressed, and more confident.
 “Experiencing tangible strength increases and setting personal bests on lifts has a transformative ‘I-can-do-it’ effect that carries into other aspects of your life,” McKinney says.
 “It builds both mental and physical resilience.”

 What should you know before you get started?

 There are a few things to know before you dive into strength training in order to optimize the safety and effectiveness of your workout.

 As is the case with cardio workouts, warming up before taking on a strength training session is very important.
 “A well put-together warmup will prepare your body for lifting weights,” Hale says.
 “This should include mobility and activation for the muscles you are going to use in the workout.”
 One way to activate the muscles is by foam rolling.

 McKinney adds to this, noting that, “It’s a good idea to add in a few priming or mobility movements to help you get more in tune with the muscles you’re trying to work during that session.
 For example, hip bridges might help increase your awareness of your glutes prior to doing squats.”

 Proper form is the most important part.